I. Purpose

 - Identify At-Risk Students

-- Changes in behavior or behavior difficulties;
+- Changes in behavior or behavior difficulties

-- Changes in friendships or having no friends;
+- Changes in friendships or having no friends

-- Poor or decreased academic performance;
+- Poor or decreased academic performance

-- Bullying or being bullied;
+- Bullying or being bullied

-- Listlessness or lack of focus;
+- Listlessness or lack of focus

-- Agitation or withdrawal;
+- Agitation or withdrawal

-- A history of sibling truancy.
+- A history of sibling truancy

-- B. Incoming Students: Articulation and Orientation
+- Incoming Students: Articulation and Orientation

-- Principals and/or their designees will transmit attendance information to receiving schools for all students with 20 days or more absences in the prior school year.
+Principals and/or their designees will transmit attendance information to receiving schools for all students with 20 days or more absences in the prior school year.

-- School personnel will discuss attendance issues with individual incoming students and their parent(s)/guardian(s) who have been identified as having 20 or more absences.
+School personnel will discuss attendance issues with individual incoming students and their parent(s)/guardian(s) who have been identified as having 20 or more absences.
 The students should be placed on the School Intervention Team agenda to discuss monitoring strategies.

-- All communication to parent(s)/guardian(s) will occur in a language which the family understands.
+- All communication to parents will occur in a language which the family understands.
 Whenever written documents are available in the native language of the family, they shall be provided.
 When needed, professional interpreters shall also be provided for oral communication.

-- School staff members should contact the Office of Interpreting and Translation for assistance with translating and interpreting services, per Administrative Procedure 1400.
+School staff members should contact the Office of Interpreting and Translation for assistance with translating and interpreting services, per Administrative Procedure 1400.

 - Addressing At-Risk Students

-- By the last day of September, the Pupil Personnel Worker and the Professional School Counselor will meet with returning students who were identified as habitual truant the previous year to:
+By the last day of September, the Pupil Personnel Worker and the Professional School Counselor will meet with returning students who were identified as habitual truant the previous year to:

-- Complete attendance contract with the student; and
+3. Complete attendance contract with student.

-- Provide copies for the family, Pupil Personnel Worker, and the student’s cumulative folder.
+4. Provide copies for the family, Pupil Personnel Worker, and the student’s cumulative folder.

 - Addressing Attendance Matters

-- The SST will consist of:
+The SST will consist of:

 - Principal or designee